michaelmccabe/Inventory-backend/Readme.md

 ## Testing Facilities

-This template is configured with a comprehensive testing strategy that includes both unit and integration tests.
+This template is configured with a comprehensive testing strategy.

 *   **JUnit 5:** The standard testing framework for Java.
 *   **Testcontainers:** This is a key feature of the template.
 For integration testing, Testcontainers is used to spin up a real PostgreSQL database inside a Docker container.